autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 ### Which classes do predicted probabilities correspond to?

-This should become obvious if you look at the pandas DataFrame column names after specifying the `as_pandas` argument like this:
+This should become obvious if you look at the pandas DataFrame column names from the prediction probability output:

 ```
-predictor.predict_proba(test_data, as_pandas=True)
+predictor.predict_proba(test_data)
 ```

-For multiclass classification:
+For binary and multiclass classification:

 ```
 predictor.class_labels
 ```

-is a list of classes whose order corresponds to columns of `predict_proba()` output when it is a Numpy array.
-For binary classification, this is the order of classes when `predict_proba(as_multiclass=True)` is called.
+is a list of classes whose order corresponds to columns of `predict_proba(as_pandas=False)` output when it is a Numpy array.

 You can see which class AutoGluon treats as the positive class in binary classification via: